bytecodealliance/wasm-tools/crates/wasm-compose/example/README.md

 ## Directory layout

-There are four subdirectories in this example:
+There are three subdirectories in this example:

-* `backend` - a simple HTTP backend component that responds with the original request body.
+* `service` - a service component that responds with the original request body.
-* `middleware` - a middleware component that gzip compresses response bodies.
+* `middleware` - a middleware component that compresses response bodies.
-* `service` - a service component that is configured with a backend component to send requests to.
-* `server` - a custom HTTP server that instantiates a composed `service` component for each HTTP request.
+* `server` - a custom HTTP server that instantiates a service component for each HTTP request.

 ## Overview

 The server will listen for `POST` requests at `http://localhost:8080`.

-When it receives a request, the server will instantiate  the `service` component and forward it the request.
+When it receives a request, the server will instantiate a service component and forward it the request.

 Each component implements a `service` interface defined in `service.wit` as: